ZeyadHMostafa/Board-game/README.md

 # Board-game
- An application with an AI scoring different moves of the board game based on heuristics.
+ An application with a simple AI scoring different moves of the board game based on heuristics.
 It uses simple statistical methods to decide the moves which are more likely to win, using a depth first search with pruning.

 ## Versions
  ### Python version